Green-Software-Foundation/if-db/manifests/if-docs-website/notes.md

 These notes will explain the approach taken, the design decisions and assumptions.

-You are encouraged to take the manifest file, do a better job and raise a PR!
+**You are encouraged to take the manifest file, do a better job and raise a PR!**

-## About the GSF website
+## About the IF website

-The GSF website is developed using Docusaurus, a React framework.
-The source code is hosted on Github and it is built and served using Netlify.
+The IF website is developed using Docusaurus, a React framework.
+The source code is hosted on Github and it is built and served using github-pages.

-You can see the site at https://greensoftware.foundation and the github at https://github.com/Green-Software-Foundation/gsf-website
+You can see the site at https://if.greensoftware.foundation and the github at https://github.com/Green-Software-Foundation/if-docs

 ## Application Boundary

 We include the following components in our calculations:

 - Github storage
-- Netlify builds
+- Gh-pages builds
-- Netlify static site storage
+- Gh-pages static site storage
-- Storage across content delivery network
+- Cache storage across content delivery network
 - Data transferred over network
 - End users viewing site in browser
 - Embodied carbon of Github server (for storing ans serving source code)